“Leave for the country let the day begin

 Next came Miami, its name a somber reminder of the state’s origins as essentially a free-range purgatory for Native Americans.
 It was especially poignant to us, having paralleled the Great Miami River for some distance, way back in Ohio.
 The compulsory march of the Miami people from there to here, a journey that took us about ten hours in elapsed drive time, was protracted enough when it happened that various place names in Indiana, Missouri, and Kansas are all owed to the Miamis’ passage.
 (The more famous Florida city and its river are derived from an altogether different Indian people and language.)

 Miami had at one point classified as a boom town, reaping the benefits of a lead and zinc extraction crush during the early decades of the 20th century.
-This injection of prosperity, now come and gone, did leave behind one tangible marker in the form of an ostentatious performing arts venue, the Coleman Theater, so called after the mining magnate who bankrolled it in the 1920s.
+This injection of prosperity, now come and gone, did leave behind at least one tangible marker in the form of an ostentatious performing arts venue, the Coleman Theater, so called after the mining magnate who bankrolled it in the 1920s.
 Its exquisite Mission Revival exterior would put it at home in, say, some tony Los Angeles neighborhood, but here, in northeastern Oklahoma, it was downright preposterous.
 Always a sucker for beautiful architecture in surprising places, I had us pull over to take a closer look.
 We approached the small glass box office booth to inquire about the possibility of peeking our heads inside.

 “Are you here for the Playboys?” the woman on the other side quizzed.

-“Sorry?” we stammered, flummoxed, to which the woman pointed at a nearby poster, advertising Bob Wills’ Texas Playboys, whose tour was stopping in Miami that very night.
+“Sorry?” we stammered, flummoxed, to which the woman pointed at a nearby poster advertising Bob Wills’ Texas Playboys, whose tour was stopping in Miami that very night.

 “Oh, no,” I returned, “the building is just marvelous.”